AVaamondeH/Shijima-Qt/README.md

 - [See all releases](https://github.com/AVaamondeH/Shijima-Qt/releases)
 - [Report a bug or make a feature request](https://github.com/AVaamondeH/Shijima-Qt/issues)

-If you'd like to support the development of Shijima, consider becoming a [sponsor on GitHub](https://github.com/sponsors/pixelomer) or [buy me a coffee](https://buymeacoffee.com/pixelomer).
+If you'd like to support the development of Shijima, consider becoming a [sponsor on GitHub](https://github.com/sponsors/AVaamondeH) or [buy a coffee to the author](https://buymeacoffee.com/pixelomer).

 ## Building